Antaine/MobileProject/DeveloperDiary.md

 Updated Menu with Ink Fonts.
 Added Pause Menu.
 Talked with designer about adding a quit to menu button.
 Need to add ink to follow player.
 Improve collisions that slow the player and death from ink.
+Talk to designer about lives vs slow
 Need to add more tiles andd extra levels.
 Multiplayer add ghost, talk to designer about the scope of multiplayer being too big if other projects get in the way